Yellowstone: Where the Bison Roam

 That changed in 1894 when the Lacey Act, named for an Iowa congressman who sponsored the legislation, gave park personnel the authority to arrest lawbreakers.

-For his part, the Smithsonian’s Hornaday, who went on to become the institution’s first Department of Living Animals chief, brought 15 bison to display on Washington, D.C.’s National Mall.
+For his part, the Smithsonian’s Hornaday, who became the institution’s first Department of Living Animals chief, brought 15 bison to display on Washington, D.C.’s National Mall.
 In 1891, they were among the first residents of the newly established National Zoo.

-But new laws like Lacey’s, and fledgling conservation programs like Hornaday’s, did little to boost Yellowstone’s bison population.
+But new laws like Lacey’s and fledgling conservation programs like Hornaday’s did little to boost Yellowstone’s bison population.
 Officials counted a scant 25 of the animals in 1901.
 That year, Congress approved funding to boost the ranks by buying 21 bison from private owners.
-By 1907 they were housed at the park’s Lamar Buffalo Ranch — it still exists as an educational facility — and eventually released into the park.
+By 1907, they were housed at the park’s Lamar Buffalo Ranch — which still exists as an educational facility — and eventually released into the park.

 These days, Yellowstone visitors are almost certain to spot a bison — or, more likely, dozens.
 But keep your distance.